What Is Plot? Definition and 3 Ways to Plot Your Story

 How these actions and reactions progress will naturally fall into the rhythmic patterns of storytelling that we call story structure.

-Why do I need story structure?
+Why do I need plot structure?

 It’s not uncommon for new writers (or even experienced writers) to have some hesitancy when it comes to formally structuring their work.
 There’s often the fear that letting your plot fall into a recognizable pattern will make it somehow less original, less distinct, less yours.

-Story structure is really just a clear, approachable way of looking at why stories affect us the way they do, why readers and viewers become so invested in the rhythms of these stories, and how we can recreate those rhythms in our own work.
+Plot structure is really just a clear, approachable way of looking at why stories affect us the way they do, why readers and viewers become so invested in the rhythms of these stories, and how we can recreate those rhythms in our own work.

-The 7 universal plots
+The 7 universal stories

 Most scholars agree that there are a certain number of plot archetypes which all stories across all mediums follow.
 What they tend to disagree on is exactly how many plot types there are.
 Aristotle, John Gardner, Kurt Vonnegut, Christopher Booker, Ronald Tobias, and Georges Polti are all scholars and authors who have tried to compartmentalise the diversity of story.
 They’ve suggested that all stories are born from a handful of different plot archetypes.

-Let’s look at these seven universal stories.
+Let’s look at the basic plots that form these seven universal stories.

 1. The Quest